Search

 • Keep hands away from a sanding belt.

-• Use two hands to operate sanders – one on a trigger switch and the other on a front handle knob.
+• Use two hands to operate sanders – one on the trigger switch and the other on the handle.

-• Keep all cords clear of sanding area during use.
+• Keep all cords clear of the sanding area during use.

 • Clean dust from the motor and vents at regular intervals.